Netatalk/netatalk/doc/manual/Installation.md

     The CrackLib dictionary, which is sometimes distributed separately in a runtime package, is also a requirement both at compile and run time.

-- D-Bus

-    D-Bus provides a mechanism for sending messages between processes, used by multiple Netatalk features: Spotlight, Zeroconf with Avahi, and the **afpstats** tool.

-- GLib and GIO

-    Used by the **afpstats** tool to interface with D-Bus.

 - iconv

     iconv provides conversion routines for many character encodings.